Web design is like a Maths class.

 To summarize:

 2017 has been one of the most daring years in terms of web design trends so far.
-It has managed to push the boundaries of our attention-grabbing tools, to make responsiveness number one priority, and to challenge our vision of balance and complementary colors.
+It has managed to push the boundaries of our attention-grabbing tools, to make responsiveness the number one priority, and challenge our vision of balance and complementary colors.

 We can’t be sure what’s there to come until the end of the year but we know for a fact that design is about perceiving the absent and daring to change your point of view to make a difference.